benknoble/hello-world/free-write/README.md

 # Free-Writes

-I shall be free-writing when I have time.
+I will be free-writing when I have time.
 Here shall they be found.